Amcache ProgramId explained: the 44-character application identity

 *_ShortcutEntries.csv The application the shortcut points at.

-For pivots, the standard pattern is: identify a suspicious row in UnassociatedFileEntries, take its ProgramId, and run the query patterns above.
+For pivots, the standard pattern is: identify a suspicious row in UnassociatedFileEntries, take its ProgramId, run the query patterns above.

 Related posts